d-bl/GroundForge/Spiders.md

 ## Spiders in a square

-Mrs. Whitings ground nrs G2 and H2.
+Mrs. Whiting's index nrs G2 and H2.

 Ground G2 has the following working scheme: (picture follows)
 It consists of a 3 legged spider with a ring in double stitch, making it a four legged spider.
 This spider is embedded in a square.
 Several of these squares are connected.